 But, you know, maybe a situation arises where they can at least hold off a shooter or shooters in the interim just to give the local police time to get there.

-Bernie, you agree with that.
+Bernie, you agree with that?

 Yeah, I totally agree.

-I think given the threats that we face in this country today, the terroristic threats, the threats like this, given those threats, I think it's uh it's a no-brainer that they should be considering this.
+I think superintendents of school districts, community leaders, I think given the threats that we face in this country today, the terroristic threats, the threats like this, given those threats, I think it's a no-brainer that they should be considering this.

-And it and when you have retired cops, retired military, they're actively trained, they could be the difference between a number of a major mass shooting and or not.
+And when you have retired cops, retired military, they're actively trained, they could be the difference between a number, a major mass shooting or not, because it's still going to take a SWAT team.

-Um I think they were there in less than five minutes today.
+I think they were there in less than five minutes today.

 I think they were there in less than five.

-So the faster you have somebody on scene that can help the better.
+So the faster you have somebody on scene that can help, the better.

-A friend of mine said, you know, their kids were their best friends' kids were in the school taking videos.
+A friend of mine said, you know, their kids were, their best friends, kids were in the school taking videos.

-The kid this guy walks right into a classroom, and there's no defense, there's nothing there to defend these kids.
+This guy walks right into a classroom, and there's no defense.

-And you know, let's put aside the gun debate for a minute.
+And, you know, let's put aside the gun debate for a minute.

-Um we're not talking about guns.
+We're not talking about guns.

 And why not put at least retired police, at least retired military guys?